$ 1,975.00 (double/twin occupancy)

 Today we drive to the port city of Gdynia and the nearby famous and fashionable seaside resort of Sopot, home of the oldest and longest wooden pier in Europe.
 We have time for a concert in the Oliwa Cathedral, famous for its unique pipe organ.
 Lunch is served at a local restaurant before driving south to Warsaw.
 Our farewell dinner tonight is at another local Warsaw restaurant as we spend our last night on the Tour of Poland Treasures.
 Overnight in Warsaw.
 (B,L,D)

-After breakfast, you will be transferred to the airport for the return flight home.
+After breakfast, optional transfer to the airport for the return flight home.
 (B)

 Group size max.
 40 people.